 The organizations need to plan their production/services due to following reasons:

-The demand for the products and services keeps on changing for different reasons.
-Consequently, organizations plan their productions by Forecasting Future Demand and creating sufficient supply thereof.
+- Demand Fluctuations: The demand for products and services keeps on changing for different reasons.
+Consequently, organizations plan their productions by Forecasting Future Demand and creating a sufficient supply thereof.

 Nature of Aggregate Planning